nathmo/ThymioAmbulance/README.md

 # Work package 3) -> Paul-Antoine
 the goal is to compute the path planning using the current position + goal position and the matrix of occupancy and return a serie of waypoint for the robot to follow

-ensure that the bounding box of the robot do not colide when following the waypoint.
+ensure that the bounding box of the robot do not collide when following the waypoint.

 ```
 class PathPlanner: